 The researchers found that parenting stress was higher for parents of girls than for parents of boys, and for parents of girls (but not boys), fewer services predicted higher parental distress.
 The implications of this study provide important information for service providers working with children with ASD and their parents.
 Understanding and targeting parental stress is critical in enhancing well-being and the parent-child relationship.
 This is especially important for parents of girls with ASD because they may lack mental health services that target and address parental stress.
 Moreover, difficulty in identifying girls with ASD and focusing on their specific needs may generate additional parental stress.
 Future research comparing services before and after assessment is recommended to better understand the impact of services and support in regard to gender differences, parental stress, and access to services.
 Likewise, there is a need to focus on specific challenges experienced by parents of female children with ASD, including ways to increase access to comprehensive treatment services and the prevalence of educational and social support.
 Differences in parental stress experienced between mothers and fathers should also be examined.

 Lee A. Wilkinson, PhD, is author of the award-winning book, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools, published by Jessica Kingsley Publishers.
-He is also editor of a text in the American Psychological Association (APA) School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools, and author of Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
-Dr. Wilkinson's latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools, (2nd Edition).
+He is also editor of a best-selling text in the American Psychological Association (APA) School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools, and author of Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+Dr. Wilkinson's latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition).